Wolverhampton Central Baths closure 'makes mockery of Olympic legacy'

 "Where will people go?
 My wife, kids and I are all regular swimmers.
 People's health and fitness will suffer if the council goes ahead with this.

-"If the council needs to save costs, why is it spending millions refurbishing the civic centre?"'Likely to close'
+"If the council needs to save costs, why is it spending millions refurbishing the civic centre?"

 According to figures from Wolverhampton City Council, the pool had 126,634 visitors in 2012, compared with about 400,000 at its other two leisure centres.